lvaylet/lvaylet/README.md

 ## Summary

-I am a Senior DevOps Engineer and Cloud Architect, specializing on Big Data and Machine Learning projects on Google Cloud Platform (GCP).
+I am a Senior Cloud Architect, specializing in DevOps and Site Reliability Engineering (SRE) on Google Cloud.

-I have been accumulating working experience on Google Cloud Platform since mid-2018, allowing me to clear 4 GCP certifications so far: Cloud Engineer, Cloud Architect, Cloud Data Engineer and Cloud DevOps Engineer.
+I have been accumulating working experience on Google Cloud since mid-2018.
+First as a customer at Renault, where I contributed to the rise and adoption of the cloud.
+I cleared 4 Google Cloud certifications in the process: Cloud Engineer, Cloud Architect, Cloud Data Engineer and Cloud DevOps Engineer.

-Beyond general software engineering, DevOps and cloud architecture, I specialize in applying DevOps principles to data processing pipelines (DataOps) and data science projects (MLOps).
-For example with Kubeflow, the open source Machine Learning toolkit for Kubernetes.
-Thanks to working hand in hand with Software Engineers, Data Engineers and Data Scientists on a daily basis, I understand their expectations and the challenges they face.
+Beyond general software engineering, data engineering, DevOps and cloud architecture, I specialize in Site Reliability Engineering.
+SRE was invented by Google in 2004 to address scaling and communication issues on business-critical workloads that require a balance between stability and innovation.
+Now you can learn from our 20-year experience too and apply the same principles to your workloads/teams.
+To learn more, reach out to me or browse our dedicated website at https://sre.google/

 ## Work Experience

-### Cloud Customer Engineer, Application Modernization and Site Reliability Engineering (SRE)
+### Cloud Customer Engineer, Application Modernization and Site Reliability Engineering (SRE) @ Google

 *Jul 2022 - Present*